cloakware-ctf/rhme3-writeups/README.md

 Honestly, I should have known.
 Doing a plaintext/ciphertext correlation with the traces showed strong spikes on a single "round", which doesn't make sense for a single AES round.

-Once that misconception was squared away, we went hunting for information how to break the ATXMEGA 128A4U hardware AES implementation, and we found a [ChipWhisperer tutorial on exactly that](https://wiki.newae.com/Tutorial_A6_Replication_of_Ilya_Kizhvatov%27s_XMEGA%C2%AE_Attack).
+Once that misconception was squared away, we went hunting for information how to break the ATXMEGA 128A4U hardware AES implementation, and with a little help from a friend (see intro sections) we found a [ChipWhisperer tutorial on exactly that](https://wiki.newae.com/Tutorial_A6_Replication_of_Ilya_Kizhvatov%27s_XMEGA%C2%AE_Attack).
 Our ChipWhisperer was giving us grief, and implementing it in Inspector just wasn't coming together for us, so we turned to [Jlsca](https://github.com/Riscure/Jlsca).
 It is of course, a CPA toolkit written in Julia.
 Now, one thing needs to be said about Julia:

 ![Arrays in Julia](the_imposters/JuliaArrays.png)